dvanhorn/pcf/README.md

 ======================================

-This collection implements four core programming languages, useful for studying PCF, contracts, and symbolic execution.
+This collection implements four core programming languages, useful for studying PCF, contracts, and symbolic execution:

-The four languages are the following:

 * __PCF__: a core typed language (with natural numbers, errors and recursion).